Features How It Works Privacy Ingredients Support

 Safe as Used (2015/2020)

 CIR assessed ceramides including Ceramide NP.
-Safe at reported concentrations up to 0.2% in leave-on products.
+Maximum observed industry concentration: up to 0.2% in leave-on products (reported usage level, not a regulatory limit).
 Not mutagenic in Ames assays.
-Not irritating at 10% in petrolatum.
+Not irritating at 10% in petrolatum (ointment base).
 Not sensitizing in guinea pig maximization test.

 EU Regulation